LMPLworkshop/LMPL/README.md

-# International Workshop on Language Models and Programming Languages (LMPL 2025)
+# The First International Workshop on Language Models and Programming Languages (LMPL 2025)

 (In conjunction with SPLASH 2025, Singapore)